aditya281121/express_server/homework.md

 - Create a custom validate function for gender
 - Improve the DB Schema - Put all appropiate validations on each field in Schema
 - Add timestamos to the userSchema.
+- Add API level validation on PATCH request and SIGNUP post api.
+- Data Sanitization - Add API level validation for each field.